 Individual Savings Accounts (ISAs)

-Parents and others can contribute to a junior ISA for children of any age who do not have a child trust fund.
-The overall contribution limit is £4,080 a year.
+Parents and others can contribute to a junior ISA for children.
+The overall contribution limit is £9,000 a year.
 Funds are locked in until the child reaches 18.

 Investing in a pension plan, whether it’s a personal or occupational scheme, is generally worthwhile because of the tax privileges.
 Tax relief on a pension contribution is at least 20%.
 Relief can be as high as 60% where the personal allowance is being withdrawn, or even higher where tax credits are being withdrawn.